leocr03/backend-stack-demo/README.md

         * a simple persistence in *Redis* to save the consumed values
         * an endpoint to list those values that were consumed and persisted
     * *KafkaDrop* in order to see the message queue
-    * Note: message persistence in Redis is shared with RabbitMQ
 * *RabbitMQ (RabbitMQ + RabbitMQ Management)*
     * It has been created:
         * an endpoint to produce some value
         * a simple persistence in *Redis* to save the consumed values
         * an endpoint to list those values that were consumed and persisted
     * *RabbitMQ Management* in order to see the message queue
-  * Note: message persistence in Redis is shared with Kafka
 * *Spring WebFlux*
     * Just reusing some code and adapting to work with ```Mono``` and ```Flux```
     * Common reactive programming functions (map, filter, etc.) is out of scope.